mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:2bb531e9cd
-## Plotting an Estimated Dummy Model Equation
+## Plotting the Estimated Dummy Model Equation

 In this exercise, you will visualize some of the results from the previously conducted dummy regression.